Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 55% of words are not used.

-12 - 15 years old 75% actually do not use because the words are old, but now it's fashionable to use Western words: cool, otpad, super, O.K. etc., and the old words are forgotten.
+12 - 15 years old 75% actually do not use because... the words are old, but now it’s fashionable to use Western words: cool, awesome, super, O.K. etc., and old words are forgotten.

-16 - 17 years old know 50%, heard from relatives and began to use these words.
+50% of 16-17 year olds know, heard from relatives and began to use these words.
 But they have a peculiar pronunciation.
-They are rarely consumed.
+Rarely used.

 Dependence of the use of words on age characteristics